 Survival of Custody, Visitation and Support Orders on Termination or Expiration of a CLETS DVTRO, CLETS ROAH, or Renewal of a CLETS ROAH

-On termination or expiration of a CLETS DVTRO, a CLETS ROAH, or the renewal of a CLETS ROAH, any custody, visitation or child or Spousal Support Orders issued as part of the protective order remain in effect until modified or terminated.
+On termination or expiration of a CLETS ROAH or the renewal of a CLETS ROAH, any custody, visitation or child or Spousal Support Orders issued as part of the protective order remain in effect until modified or terminated.
 (Fam.
 Code sec.
 6340 subd. (a).)